Margaret Minnicks has been a writer for many years. She writes about entertainment, celebrities, books, movies, foods, drinks, and health.

 Products That Expire Will Shock You

 Most people know milk, eggs, and certain other foods expire.
-However, you will be very surprised that products other than foods that also expire.
+However, you will be very surprised that things other than food also expire.
 In fact, almost everything you own expires sooner or later.

-Now is the time to throw out those expired products.
-If you did, you will accumulate a lot of empty spaces in your house.
+Now is the time to throw out those expired products!

 Most parents have no idea that their child's car seat has an expiration date.
 Usually, a child's car seat does not expire when the first child is using it, but it does expire when a second child uses it.

 It is not good to purchase a used car seat from a garage sale or on sites like eBay and Craigslist.
-The material causes car seats to expire between six to 10 years.
+The material causes car seats to expire in between 6 to 10 years.

 Around the House